Vladimir Fedoseev

-Vladimir Vasilyevich Fedoseev (Влади́мир Васи́льевич Федосе́ев; born 16 February 1995) is a Russian chess grandmaster.
-He competed in the FIDE World Cup in 2015, 2017, and 2021.
+Vladimir Vasilyevich Fedoseev (Влади́мир Васи́льевич Федосе́ев; born 16 February 1995) is a Russian chess grandmaster playing for Slovenia.
+He is the reigning European champion in Rapid chess and Chess960.
+He competed in the Chess World Cup in 2015, 2017, 2021 and 2023.

 Career

 Fedoseev tied for second place in the Chigorin Memorial 2010 tournament, finishing seventh on tiebreak.
 In 2011, Fedoseev won the under 18 section of the Russian Youth Championships and finished runner-up in the same division at the World Youth Chess Championship.
 In the same year, he played for the gold medal-winning Russian team in the World Youth U-16 Chess Olympiad in Kocaeli, Turkey.

 In 2012, Fedoseev tied for first place with Alexei Shirov in the Paul Keres Memorial rapid tournament in Tallinn, finishing second after playoffs.
 In 2013, in Budva, Montenegro, he won the under-18 division of the European Youth Chess Championship, and also won the blitz and rapid events in the under-18 category.

 Fedoseev won the bronze medal at the 2014 European Individual Chess Championship in Yerevan, therefore qualifying for the 2015 FIDE World Cup.
 Later that year, he finished third in the "Lake Sevan" round-robin tournament in Martuni, Armenia and in the World Junior Chess Championship.
 In December 2014, he took part in the "Nutcracker Match of the Generations", a match between two teams, Princes (made up of Vladislav Artemiev, Daniil Dubov, Fedoseev, and Grigoriy Oparin) and Kings (Alexei Dreev, Peter Leko, Alexander Morozevich, and Alexei Shirov), held in Moscow with the Scheveningen system.
 Fedoseev was the top scorer of the event with 11/16 points.

 In January 2015, he won the Vladimir Dvorkovich Memorial in Taganrog.
 In April of that year, he tied for first place in the Dubai Open, placing third on tiebreak; he also won the blitz tournament from the event.

 In 2016 Fedoseev shared first place in the Grenke Chess Open in Karlsruhe, Germany with Matthias Bluebaum, Nikita Vitiugov, Miloš Perunović, Ni Hua, and Francisco Vallejo Pons, taking second place on tiebreak.